w3f/Grants-Program/applications/msai.md

 - 1- Basic Blockchain parachain build using current available Pallets
   - Milestone one basic API layer design integration with elements of configur Substrate for new parachain with smart contract facility
   - Integration of Identity validation mechanism : Use pallet-identity or other method of assigning identity signers that provide added value to NFT generated from users health data (As fake data has no value)
-  2- Configuration of Subtratewith a binary data storage layer that preferably distrubuted
+  2- Configuration of Subtrate with a binary data storage layer that preferably distrubuted
   - Development of backend mock api service that is extended from the Pallet OFW
   - Investigating extension of off chain data storage mechanism build into Subtrate OFW.
   - In this first instance data storage will be assumed to be trusted as long as parachain node operator is trusted (Without additinal complexity)